apache/tvm-rfcs/README.md

     - The formal RFC may link back to the original discussion if there is additional context or discussion, but all of the final feature design must be completely described in the pull request.
-- **Tracking Issue**: When the RFC review is nearly done and about to merge, a tracking issue will be created in the main TVM repository with the title "[RFC][Tracking][<RFC-no.>] <RFC-title>" and *rfc-tracking* label (added by a committer), where implementors can continue sharing implementation details (including links to pull requests).
+- **Tracking Issue**: When the RFC review is about to merge, a committer should remind authors to open a tracking issue in the main TVM repository with the title "[RFC][Tracking][<RFC-no.>] <RFC-title>" and *rfc-tracking* label (added by a committer), where implementors can continue sharing implementation details (including links to pull requests).
 The issue will be